jabrena/typed-errors/README.md

 };
 ```

-And this is the purpose of this library.
+If you followed the previous examples and you understand the motivation & concepts behind it, now you understand the purpose of this library.

 ## Goal